 Goals Against Average

 Philadelphia Flyers Prospect Pool: Philadelphia has one of the best prospect pools in the entire NHL.
-This team has guys at center, defense, and goalie in their system that they are waiting to develop.
+This team has guys at center, defense, and goalie in their system that they are waiting to develop and bring up.

 Philadelphia drafted two goalies in the third round of the 2015 NHL Entry Draft.
 First they selected Felix Sandstrom from Brynas IF.
 Sandstrom seems like a quality keeper and was my sleeper among the Scandinavian prospects from Sweden and Finland in the 2015 NHL Entry Draft.
 Later in the third round the Flyers added Matej Tomek from the Topeka RoadRunners.
 Tomek was projected to go before Sandstrom so for the Flyers to get both of those goalies to develop was simply outstanding on their end.